bobebend/Cardiovascular_diseases_risk_prediction/README.md

 weighted avg       0.89      0.92      0.89     61771

 ## Let's Breakdown the Results
-ROC-AUC on Testing Data: 0.84 is the estimate of the model's performance on unseen data or the test set.
+ROC-AUC on Testing Data: 0.83 is the estimate of the model's performance on unseen data or the test set.
 This model is able to clearly distinguish between Heart Disease = 1 (positive) and Heart Disease = 0 (negative).

 ### Classification Data
 Precision: is the model's ability to correctly predict positives for Heart Disease (= 1) among the true positive cases.
 This model only predicts 50% of the predicted positives are true positive.
 Conversely, 92% of predicted negatives are true negatives.

 Recall: 0.07 for positive rates indicates this model is only correctly identifying 7% of the actual positive instances.

 F1-Score: Is the harmonic mean of precission and recall.
-This indicates a 12% accuracy for HEart Disease positive cases and a 96% accuracy for negative cases.
+This indicates a 12% accuracy for Heart Disease positive cases and a 96% accuracy for negative cases.

 Support: This is the number of samples in each class in the testing data.